×

 Care of Peanut and Silver Bells

-Care of Peanut and Silver Bells include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and Silver Bells pruning is done Prune grass to maintain level, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Peanut and Silver Bells include pruning, fertilizers, watering etc. Peanut pruning is done and Silver Bells pruning is done Prune grass to maintain level, Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Silver Bells needs Lots of watering and in winter, it needs Average Water.